icodealot/sqlcl-chart/README.md

 # sqlcl-chart
-Add Oracle JET charts to SQLcl
+Add Oracle JET charts to SQLcl.
+This is an early access release.
+There are probably bugs.
+There is very little exception handling and the query format is not very flexible at the moment.
+But it is here for you to play with if you like.
+Cheers!

 ## Getting Started